Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: Introduction

 for each integer $s$, relating level-$e$ and level-$m$ Fock spaces to the level-$1$ Fock space of charge $s$.
-Crucially, these isomorphisms are not defined symmetrically.
-Their composition defines a nontrivial bijection from charged $e$-partitions onto charged $m$-partitions.
-In \cite{gerber}, this bijection is described as a \dfemph{level-rank duality}.
+Surprisingly, these isomorphisms are not defined symmetrically.
+Together, they define an interesting bijection between charged $e$-partitions and charged $m$-partitions.
+In~\cite{cm_12}, this bijection is described as a \dfemph{level-rank duality} in the sense of Frenkel~\cite{frenkel}.

-As already observed in \cite{uglov}, the left-hand map is essentially induced by the map sending an integer partition to its $e$-core and $e$-quotient.
-The right-hand map is a twisted version of the analogous map for $m$.
+As already observed in~\cite{uglov}, the left-hand map is essentially induced by the map sending an integer partition to its $e$-core and $e$-quotient.
+The right-hand map is a modification of the analogous map for $m$.
 It turns out that for $\bbb{G} = \GGGL_n$, where $\Uch(\bbb{G})$ is indexed by partitions of $n$, the $\Phi_e$-Harish-Chandra series of a unipotent irreducible character is indexed by the $e$-core of its partition, while its image under \eqref{eq:chi-intro} is indexed by a shifted version of its $e$-quotient.
 This similarity of structure motivates the following result, proved in \Cref{sec:fock}:

 \begin{mainthm} Let $\Pi$ be the set of all integer partitions.
 In the setup of \Cref{mainthm:1} for $\bbb{G} = \GGGL_n$, the maps of \eqref{eq:chi-double-intro} fit into a commutative diagram